ZhouZhang233/SCU-MindSpore-UNnet3D-project/README.md

     Get Config according to the yaml file and cli arguments.
     """
     cfg = ml_collections.ConfigDict()
-    # Builtin Configurations(DO NOT CHANGE THESE CONFIGURATIONS unless you know exactly what you are doing)
-    # args = argparse.ArgumentParser(description="default name", add_help=False)
     cfg.enable_fp16_gpu=False
     cfg.enable_modelarts=False
     # Url for modelarts